aa-fiu-classes/cnt-4713-web/project-1-accio-server-simplified.md

 - Add routines to send `accio\r\n` after connection established

     * To test, use telnet again.
-You should see `accio` appearing after you connected to the server.
+You should see `accio\r\n` appearing after you connected to the server.

 - Add routines to receive data from the client and count the amount of data received